Maxima of independent, non-identically distributed Gaussian vectors: Application to Brown--Resnick processes

-For a stationary, max-stable random field $\{X(t),t\in\R^d\}$ with Gumbel margins, a natural approach to measure bivariate extremal dependencies is the extremal correlation function $\rho$ \citep{sch2003}.
-For $h\in\R^d$ it is determined by
+This new class of processes thus also realize a large variety of extremal dependence structures, which can for instance be measured by the \emph{extremal correlation function} $\rho$ \cite{sch2003,str2012}.
+For a stationary, max-stable random field $\{X(t),t\in\R^d\}$ with Gumbel margins, $\rho$ is a natural approach to measure bivariate extremal dependencies and for $h\in\R^d$ it is determined by

 for some (and hence all) $x\in\R$.
-For instance, for the process in \eqref{BRproc} $\rho$ is given by
+For instance, for the process in \eqref{BRproc} it is given by

-Remark \ref{rem_proc} defines new max-stable and stationary processes and thus also extremal correlation functions.
-Moreover, from the construction it is obvious that processes with this dependence structure can be simulated easily as max-mixtures of Brown-Resnick processes.
-In fact, for an arbitrary variogram $\gamma$ and mixture measure $\nu$ on $(0,\infty)$, we let the measure $\mathbb{Q}$ in this remark be the law of $S^2\gamma$, where $S$ is $\nu$-distributed.
-The corresponding process $\kappa$ possesses the extremal correlation function
+The processes introduced in Definition~\ref{def1} extend this class of extremal correlation functions.
+Indeed, for an arbitrary variogram $\gamma$ and mixture measure $\nu$ on $(0,\infty)$, let the measure $\mathbb{Q}$\vadjust{\goodbreak} in Definition~\ref{def1} be the law of the scale mixture $S^2\gamma$, where $S$ is $\nu$-distributed.
+The corresponding process $\xi_{\mathbb{Q}}$ possesses the extremal correlation function

+Moreover, from the construction it is obvious that processes with this dependence structure can be simulated easily as max-mixtures of Brown--Resnick processes.
+Gneiting \cite{gne1999} analyzes this kind of scale mixtures of the complementary error function in a more general framework.
+The following corollary is a consequence of Theorems 3.7 and 3.8 therein.